 There are four basic objectives for the evaluation of the technologies:

 - Verify the "performance claimed by the vendor".

 How do these technologies perform over a range of flow rates?

 - Evaluate the technology as a Best Management practice for treating urban stormwater.

 - Evaluate the technology in a treatment train with other BMPs (where possible).

 - Evaluate the operation and maintenance costs, safety, and other operational issues.

-Space at this facility may be made available to other organizations or private corporations for stormwater research, but use can only be accomplished through a sponsoring city or county.
-Interested parties should make arrangements through a municipality, which would then contact Mark Maurer of the Highway Runoff Program at the Headquarters Design Office.
+Space at this facility may be made available to other organizations or private corporations for stormwater research.
+Contact Mark Maurer of the Highway Runoff Program at the Headquarters Design Office.